-You don’t need a whole new personality to “network” — you take the capacity you already have to connect with other people and apply it more broadly.
-Networking is a continuation of every other kind of social interaction you ever have.
+You don’t need a whole new personality to “network” — it’s an extension of every other kind of social interaction you ever have.

 It’s easy to start by asking people you already know questions that don’t come up in the course of ordinary socializing (“Hey, Uncle Joe — what made you decide to start working for the US Postal Service?”) and finding ways to talk out to people beyond your usual circles and situations (“So what do you do for a living?
 What do you like about it?”).

 2. If it feels slimy, you’re doing it wrong.

 Many people assume that if you’re doing those things and calling it “networking,” then you’re making new friends and building relationships in a narrow, opportunistic, and self-serving way.
 No. Trust your gut and reach out to people in a way that feels consistent with the person you want to be.

 The Kids in the Hall-esque scenario most people envision, where you put on a suit and “network” and magically a job offer appears somewhere down the line, is NOT how networking happens.
 Networking generally involves building relationships.
 It’s an unpredictable and open-ended process that plays out in ways you can’t engineer or anticipate.
 People are receptive to staying connected with others who care about the same things they do; they are less interested in people who seem to be using them to get ahead.
 If the only reason you’re staying connected to someone is that you hope they’ll get you a job — not because you find them interesting or informative — then you might be better off redirecting your time and energy towards people whose company you enjoy.